1jour1vin

 Eye

-Black dress with purple-red highlights
+Black color with reddish-purple highlights

 Nose

-An opulent wine with excellent balance, offering freshness and liveliness, as well as depth and fullness, with a magnificent finish.
+An opulent wine with excellent balance, offering freshness and liveliness as well as depth and fullness, with a magnificent finish

 Serve